wiggitywhitney/kind-crossplane-gke/README.md

 ## Configure Crossplane to create and manage GKE resources

-Create a secret named `gcp-secret` that contains the GCP credentials that we just created and add it to the `crossplane-system` namespace
+Create a secret named `gcp-secret` that contains the GCP credentials that we just created and add it to the `crossplane-system` namespace.
 ```bash
 kubectl --namespace crossplane-system \
     create secret generic gcp-secret \